-Obeying the law, both in letter and in spirit, is the foundation of this Code.
-Our success depends upon each employee's operating within legal guidelines and cooperating with local, national and international authorities.
-We expect employees to understand the legal and regulatory requirements applicable to their business units and areas of responsibility.
+Obeying the law, both in letter and in spirit, is the foundation of the Code.
+You must comply with the Code even where applicable laws are less restrictive than the Code.
+Where applicable laws are more restrictive than the Code, you must comply with applicable law.
+Our success depends upon each employee operating within legal guidelines and cooperating with local, national and international authorities.
+We expect employees to understand the legal and regulatory requirements applicable to their respective business units and areas of responsibility.
 We hold periodic training sessions to ensure that all employees comply with the relevant laws, rules and regulations associated with their employment, including laws prohibiting insider trading.
 While we do not expect you to memorize every detail of these laws, rules and regulations, we want you to be able to determine when to seek advice from others.
-If you do have a question in the area of legal compliance, it is important that you not hesitate to seek answers from your supervisor or the Compliance Officer.
+If you do have a question in the area of legal compliance, it is important that you do not hesitate to seek answers from your supervisor or the Compliance Officer.

 3. INSIDER TRADING

 We have adopted a separate Insider Trading Policy with which you will be expected to comply as a condition of your employment with the Company.
-In addition, we have adopted a Window Period Policy that applies to our officers, directors and certain other employees.
-You should consult our Insider Trading Policy and, if applicable, our Window Period Policy, for more specific information on the definition of "inside" information and on buying and selling our securities or securities of companies with which we do business.
+You should consult our Insider Trading Policy for more specific information on the definition of "inside" information and on buying and selling our securities or securities of companies with which we do business.

 5. INTERNATIONAL BUSINESS LAWS

 Our employees are expected to comply with the applicable laws in all countries to which they travel, in which they operate and where we otherwise do business, including laws prohibiting bribery, corruption or the conduct of business with specified individuals, companies or countries.
-The fact that in some countries certain laws are not enforced or that violation of those laws is not subject to public criticism will not be accepted as an excuse for noncompliance.
+The fact that certain laws are not enforced in some countries, or that violation of such laws is not subject to public criticism, will not be accepted as an excuse for noncompliance.
 In addition, we expect employees to comply with U.S. laws, rules and regulations governing the conduct of business by its citizens and corporations outside the U.S.

 These U.S. laws, rules and regulations, which extend to all our activities outside the U.S., include:

-- The Foreign Corrupt Practices Act, which prohibits directly or indirectly giving anything of value to a government official to obtain or retain business or favorable treatment, and requires the maintenance of accurate books of account, with all company transactions being properly recorded;
+- The Foreign Corrupt Practices Act, which prohibits, directly or indirectly, giving, or attempting to give, anything of value to a government official to obtain or retain business or favorable treatment, and requires the maintenance of accurate books of account, with all company transactions being properly recorded;

-- U.S. Embargoes, which generally prohibit U.S. companies, their subsidiaries and their employees from doing business with, or traveling to, certain countries subject to sanctions imposed by the U.S. government (currently, Cuba, Iran, North Korea, Sudan and Syria), as well as specific companies and individuals identified on lists published by the U.S. Treasury Department;
+- U.S. Sanctions, which generally prohibit U.S. companies, their subsidiaries and their employees from doing business with specific companies and/or individuals identified by the U.S. Treasury Department and from doing business with, including certain travel to, certain countries subject to sanctions imposed by the U.S. government (currently, the Crimea region of Ukraine, Cuba, Iran, North Korea, and Syria);

-- U.S. Export Controls, which restrict exports from the U.S. and re-exports from other countries of goods, software and technology to many countries, and prohibit transfers of U.S.-origin items to denied persons and entities; and
+- U.S. Export Controls, which restrict exports from the U.S., restrict re-exportation of goods, software and technology from other countries, and prohibit transfers of U.S.-origin items and other items subject to U.S. export control laws and regulations to denied persons and/or entities; and

 Antitrust laws are designed to protect the competitive process.
 These laws are based on the premise that the public interest is best served by vigorous competition and will suffer from illegal agreements or collusion among competitors.
 Antitrust laws generally prohibit:

-- agreements, formal or informal, with competitors that harm competition or customers, including price fixing and allocations of customers, territories or contracts;
+- agreements, formal or informal, among industry competitors that would harm competition or customers, directly or indirectly, including price-fixing and allocations of customers, territories or contracts;

-- the acquisition or maintenance of a monopoly or attempted monopoly through anticompetitive conduct.
+- the acquisition or maintenance of a monopoly or an attempted monopoly through anticompetitive conduct.

 Certain kinds of information, such as pricing, production and inventory, should not be exchanged with competitors, regardless of how innocent or casual the exchange may be and regardless of the setting, whether business or social.

-Antitrust laws impose severe penalties for certain types of violations, including criminal penalties and potential fines and damages of millions of dollars, which may be tripled under certain circumstances.
+Antitrust laws impose severe penalties for certain types of violations, including, but not limited to, criminal penalties, monetary fines and awards for damages, which may be tripled under certain circumstances.
 Understanding the requirements of antitrust and unfair competition laws of the various jurisdictions where we do business can be difficult, and you are urged to seek assistance from your supervisor or the Compliance Officer whenever you have a question relating to these laws.

 7. ENVIRONMENTAL COMPLIANCE

 Federal law imposes criminal liability on any person or company that contaminates the environment with any hazardous substance that could cause injury to the community or environment.
-Violation of environmental laws can involve monetary fines and imprisonment.
-We expect employees to comply with all applicable environmental laws.
+Punishments for violations of environmental laws can include monetary fines and imprisonment.
+We expect our employees to comply with all applicable environmental laws.

 It is our policy to conduct our business in an environmentally responsible way that minimizes environmental impacts.
 We are committed to minimizing and, if practicable, eliminating the use of any substance or material that may cause environmental damage, reducing waste generation and disposing of all waste through safe and responsible methods, minimizing environmental risks by employing safe technologies and operating procedures, and being prepared to respond appropriately to accidents and emergencies.